abs-tudelft/vhsnunzip/README.md

 [raw format](https://github.com/google/snappy/blob/master/format_description.txt).
 It was written to read Snappy-compressed [Parquet](https://parquet.apache.org/) files, but could be used in other contexts as well, as long as the chunk size is limited.
-The targeted FPGA family is Xilinx Ultrascale+, but aside from the memory primitives that were unfortunately necessary it is vendor agnostic.
+The targeted FPGA family is Xilinx UltraScale+, but aside from the memory primitives that were unfortunately necessary it is vendor agnostic.

 Two kinds of toplevel units are defined: a single-core block and a multi-core